Nurses Can Retire Wealthier Than Doctors

 - Health benefits:

 I definitely took this for granted when working for a big hospital – incredible health, dental, and vision insurance for little to nothing.
-As a freelancer responsible for finding my own insurance, I learned that very basic health insurance plans with no dental and no vision can cost over $360/month with huge deductibles.
+As a freelancer responsible for finding my own insurance now, I learned that very basic health insurance plans with no dental and no vision can cost over $360/month with huge deductibles.
 And that’s just for myself.
 If I needed to get hospitalized or treated for something, that could deal a major blow to my personal finances.

 - Access to the best retirement accounts: